Nurse Anesthetist (CRNA) Programs

 Are there any online options?

 There is a wide range of online options for becoming a Nurse Anesthetist.
 These programs provide both theoretical knowledge and clinical practice in your registered nursing specialty.
-Designed to be available 24 hours a day, most online tracks are a hybrid between traditional on-site practice and interactive, personalized training via a web platform or through a digital curriculum.
+Designed to be available 24 hours a day, most online tracks are a hybrid between traditional on-site practice and interactive, personalized training via a web platform or a digital curriculum.
 You will use e-mail, video, discussion boards and one-on-one mentoring to learn the fundamentals of administering anesthesia in a variety of healthcare settings.

 - Texas Wesleyan University